-I’m not going even to pretend I have a discerning pallet for coffee, so I am unfortunately not able to tell you which businesses have the best coffee (if you do know your coffee, contact me because I’d like to be able to help steer people in the right direction).
+I’m not going even to pretend I have a discerning palate for coffee, so I am unfortunately not able to tell you which businesses have the best coffee (if you do know your coffee, contact me because I will add you into this post because I would like to be able to help steer people in the right direction).

 1. Aviano Coffee, Cherry Creek North